CHAPTER 7 Sugar Poet Trade: Skull Branding, Smashing, and Teeth Gathering: Mozambique 20th February 2017

 Yeah, yeah, I don’t want to be dipped in tar, but I think we are on the farthest side of Madagascar.
 Red replied.

-“It’s Poetry Red, you are Poetry, hey can we add another d to your name, Redd.”
+“It’s Poetry Red, you are Poetry, and hey can we add another d to your name, Redd.”

 Ha ha, sure.

-Boet sung ‘I Only Want To Be With You’ by Dusty Springfield’ to Swanda, and she sung the song back to him.
+Boet sung ‘I Only Want To Be With You’ by Dusty Springfield’ to Swanda, and she sang the song back to him.